-According to the College Board, in 2013 - 2014, the average cost of tuition and fees at a private college was \$30,094 per year.
-In-state, four-year public universities averaged \$8,893 per year.13 Additional expenses come in the form of student housing, transportation and meal plans.
-As a result, the average college graduate of the class of 2013 owes \$35,200 in student loan debt - a 5 percent increase over 2010.14 In addition, many graduates accumulate significant credit card debt while in school.
+According to the College Board, for the 2014-2015 school year, the average cost of tuition and fees at a private college is \$31,231 per year.
+In-state, four-year public universities averaged \$9,139 per year.
+Additional expenses come in the form of student housing, transportation and meal plans.
+As a result, the average college graduate of the class of 2014 owes \$33,000 in student loan debt - nearly twice what graduates owed 20 years ago.
+In addition, many graduates accumulate significant credit card debt while in school.